 Libryo recommends changing your password on a regular basis - every six months is sufficient.

 Libryo has developed technology and processes which monitor sources of global regulation (super national through to hyper-local) for change.
 Technologies include scrapers and transformers, which convert regulatory text into a uniform, cross comparable and self-describing dataset, in the proprietary LibryoXML format.
 Processes are overseen by Libryo's expert digital legal engineers and are constantly advancing Libryo's enrichment of the LegalXML and its record of semantic meaning captured in a knowledge graph which is linked to the LibryoXML.
 Libryo's Collaborate (micro-jobbing) programme is also leveraged to further enrich the meta data that is linked to the LibryoXML and provide value-added content useful to Libryo's customers.
 NLP and Machine Learning (so called "AI") technologies are also leveraged to augment the work of Libryo's Legal Engineers and Turks.

 The Libryo Platform has a full documented RESTful API that allows our customer and partners to integrate with it.

 The data is stored securely in AWS data centres in the EU and backed up daily.
 We create Libryo Streams for each operation and business.
 This information is tailored specifically to your needs and isn't accessible for unpermitted users in your company or anyone outside.
 The my.libryo platform is accessible only over a secure encrypted connection (HTTPS) and we have enterprise access control capabilities like 2FA.

 We have a global team of legal engineers which have legal training and experience.
 They oversee the creation of all content that is used to follow the requirements of regulation.
-Sometimes these are plain language summaries.
-Libryo has also set up the Libryo Collaborate micro-jobbing programme whereby lawyers, including top law students, participate to create plain language summaries and other content used to follow regulation.
+Sometimes these are plain language highlights.
+Libryo has also set up the Libryo Collaborate micro-jobbing programme whereby lawyers, including top law students, participate to create plain language highlights and other content used to follow regulation.
 All legal content undergoes rigorous quality checks and approvals before being published on the Libryo Platform.